Facebook Twitter Google+ YouTube Flickr 500px

 Pros:

-• Good focus accuracy for stills
+• Good focus accuracy at large apertures

 Cons: